zesheee/my_percival/README.md

 # my_percival
-AR chat bot created using ARCore and AIML
+AR chat bot created by using ARCore and AIML